Bollywood Dancing Star's Iconic Hooks - ExBulletin

 Bollywood Dancing Star’s Iconic Hooks

-Mumbai: Actor Hrithik Roshan is definitely one of the finest dancers in the Hindi film industry and he always set the screen on fire whenever he shook his leg.
+Bombay (Maharashtra) [India]Jan 10 (ANI): Actor Hrithik Roshan is definitely one of the best dancers in the Hindi film industry and he always set the screen on fire every time he shook his leg.

 Everything about the charming celeb wows her fans, whether it’s her effortless moves or her sweet expressions.